Esther Applunius

-Elizabeth Applunius Chin, also known as Esther Applunius or Esther OIAM 3 (born 12 April 1987 in Tambunan, Sabah, Malaysia) is a Malaysian singer.
-Her father, Applunius Chin of Papar, is a veteran musician on Radio Televisyen Malaysia (RTM).
+Elizabeth Applunius (born 12 April 1987), also known as Esther Applunius or Esther OIAM, is a Malaysian singer-songwriter.

+Originally from Tambunan, Sabah in Malaysia, she has been in the entertainment industry since she was 9 years old.

 Career

 At the age of 10, Applunius was Sabah champion in the RTM singing contest Bintang Kecil.
-In 2009 she reached the final of the Malaysian TV reality show One in a Million and many expected her to win.
+In 2009, she reached the final of the Malaysian TV reality show One in a Million and many expected her to win.
 However, she gained second place after Shah Indrawan Ismail.
-In 2016 she won the first prize of RM39,999 in the Star Search 999 Singing Competition, an event organised by the Sabah-Labuan Motion Picture Traders and Entertainment Association (Slamptea).
+In 2016, she won the first prize of RM39,999 in the Star Search 999 Singing Competition, an event organised by the Sabah-Labuan Motion Picture Traders and Entertainment Association (Slamptea).

-Apart from her television appearances in One in a Million, Esther has entered and won many singing competitions since she started performing in 1998, including the 2005 Sugandoi Kaamatan singing contest and the 2008 PERTISA Award for the most popular singer in Sabah in the women's category.
+Apart from her television appearances in One in a Million, Esther has entered and won many singing competitions since she started performing in 1998, including the 2005 Sugandoi Kaamatan singing contest, and the 2008 PERTISA Award for the most popular singer in Sabah in the women's category.

 She has also been a member of several bands, including D'Illusions, and has performed in a number of venues in Kota Kinabalu, the state capital of Sabah.